deltachat/deltachat-pages/en/help.md

 this does not necessarily mean that the message is exposed in cleartext.

-Delta Chat always uses ([TLS](https://en.wikipedia.org/wiki/Transport_Layer_Security)) encryption which secures connections between your device and your e-mail server unless you explicitly disable it.
+Delta Chat always uses ([TLS](https://en.wikipedia.org/wiki/Transport_Layer_Security)) encryption which secures connections between your device and your e-mail provider unless you explicitly disable it.
 All of Delta Chat's TLS-handling has been independently [security audited](#security-audits).